fbenoiton/fbenoiton.github.io/fbenoiton-svbtle-com.md

 I realized that publishing in English was more important to me than writing in that language.
 The distinction is subtle, but it makes a huge difference.

 Automatic translation tools are still far from their promises.
-The idea is to get a correct output by favoring a simple, clear, direct and functional input.
+The idea is to get a correct output by favoring a simple, clear, direct, and functional input.

 And the [dream] comes true.